 - Chemicals-Our chemicals segment is operated through our majority control of Kronos.
 Kronos is a leading global producer and marketer of value-added titanium dioxide pigments ("TiO2").
 TiO2 is used to impart whiteness, brightness, opacity and durability to a wide variety of products, including paints, plastics, paper, fibers and ceramics.
 Additionally, TiO2 is a critical component of everyday applications, such as coatings, plastics and paper, as well as many specialty products such as inks, foods and cosmetics.
 See Note 7. - Component Products-We operate in the component products industry through our majority control of CompX.
 CompX is a leading manufacturer of security products used in the recreational transportation, postal, office and institutional furniture, cabinetry, tool storage, healthcare and a variety of other industries.
 CompX is also a leading manufacturer of stainless steel exhaust systems, gauges, throttle controls and trim tabs for the recreational marine industry.
 All of CompX production facilities are in the United States. - Waste Management-WCS is our subsidiary which operates a West Texas facility for the processing, treatment, storage and disposal of a broad range of low-level radioactive, hazardous, toxic and other wastes.
-WCS obtained a byproduct disposal license in 2008 and began disposal operations at this facility in October 2009.
-WCS received a low-level radioactive waste ("LLRW") disposal license in September 2009.
+WCS obtained a byproduct disposal license in 2008 and began disposal operations at this facility in 2009.
+WCS received a low-level radioactive waste ("LLRW") disposal license in 2009.
 The Compact LLRW disposal facility commenced operations in 2012, and the Federal LLRW site commenced operations in 2013.
-We reached an agreement for the sale of our Waste Management Segment in November 2015, see Note 3. - Real Estate Management and Development-We operate in real estate management and development through our majority control of BMI and LandWell.
+We reached an agreement for the sale of our Waste Management Segment in November 2015, and which sale is subject to certain customary closing conditions, including the receipt of U.S. antitrust approval.
+See Note 3. - Real Estate Management and Development-We operate in real estate management and development through our majority control of BMI and LandWell.
 BMI provides utility services to certain industrial and municipal customers and owns real property in Henderson, Nevada.
 LandWell is engaged in efforts to develop certain land holdings for commercial, industrial and residential purposes in Henderson, Nevada.
-In December 2013, we acquired a controlling interest in each of these companies, and they are included in our results of operations and cash flows beginning on January 1, 2014.
-See Note 3.